Non-Abelian chiral spin liquid on spin-1 kagome lattice: truncation of an exact Hamiltonian and numerical optimization: Results: truncated CFT Hamiltonian

-In contrast to the original Hamiltonian \eqref{eq:CFTham}, the ground state of the truncated Hamiltonian is not known.
+The ground state of the truncated Hamiltonian on the torus (as well as on the plane, but we focus on the torus here) is not known.
 Thus, we diagonalize $H_{\mathrm{tr}}(\mathbf{J}_0)$ numerically for toroidal systems of sizes $1\times 2$, $2\times 2$ and $3\times 2$ unit cells.
 For the diagonalization, we use the Lanczos method implemented in Fortran using the ARPACK package, with the matrix-vector multiplication parallelized using OpenMP.
-We use the $S_z$ conservation and diagonalize only the $S_z=0$ block of the Hamiltonian.
+We use the $S_z$ conservation and diagonalize only the $\sum_j s_j=0$ block of the Hamiltonian.

-To check if $H_{\mathrm{tr}}(\mathbf{J}_0)$ generates the Moore-Read states, we calculate the overlaps of its low-energy eigenstates with the model states \eqref{eq:modelstate}.
-Because of the threefold topological degeneracy of the model states, we define the overlap for an exact-diagonalization eigenstate $\ket{\phi}$ of the truncated Hamiltonian as
+To check if $H_{\mathrm{tr}}(\mathbf{J}_0)$ generates the Moore-Read states, we calculate the squared overlaps of its low-energy eigenstates with the model states \eqref{eq:modelstate}.
+Because of the threefold topological degeneracy of the model states, we define the squared overlap for an exact eigenstate $\ket{\phi}$ of the truncated Hamiltonian as